Joseph Cook: World War I

-Hughes Government
+Hughes government

 After Fisher resigned from parliament in 1915, Billy Hughes became Labor leader and prime minister.
 In 1916, Hughes began a determined push for the introduction of conscription for military service, causing a split in the Labor Party over the issue.
 However, Hughes was able to stay in office after getting parliamentary support from Cook and his party.
-Later in 1916, the so-called National Labor Party, consisting of those Labor members who supported Hughes, merged with the Commonwealth Liberals to form the Nationalist Party.
+Cook was initially reluctant to support conscription as it violated his longstanding opposition to compulsion, but eventually he concluded that “manhood suffrage denoted manhood responsibility”.
+Later in 1916, the so-called National Labor Party, consisting of those Labor members who supported Hughes, merged with the Commonwealth Liberals to form the Nationalist Party, as Cook decided to sacrifice his party's liberal identity and philosophy in the name of winning the war at any cost.
+A Federal Liberal Party would not re-emerge until 1944.
 Although it was dominated by former Liberals, Hughes was named the new party's leader, with Cook as deputy leader.
-Cook became Minister for the Navy and de facto Deputy Prime Minister in Hughes' reconfigured government.
+Cook became Minister for the Navy and de facto deputy prime minister in Hughes' reconfigured government.
 The Nationalists had substantial victories over Labor in the 1917 election and the 1919 election.

 Although Cook was a loyal deputy to Hughes, "at no time did he develop any personal affection for him".
 He thought Hughes was autocratic and prone to taking credit for things that others had accomplished.
 He did however admire Hughes' strong leadership and "immense energy", which contrasted with his own cautiousness.
-Cook was Acting Prime Minister on a number of occasions when Hughes was overworked or on visits abroad.
+Cook was acting prime minister on a number of occasions when Hughes was overworked or on visits abroad.
 In parliament, he was effectively the Leader of the House (a title which did not yet exist), responsible for the passage of government business.
 He campaigned strongly for the "Yes" vote in the second conscription plebiscite in 1917, touring three states and giving multiple speeches each day.
 The "No" vote won, and Hughes fulfilled his earlier promise to resign as prime minister, although he remained in office as a caretaker.
 In determining who should be prime minister, Governor-General Ronald Munro Ferguson spoke first with Opposition Leader Frank Tudor, who declined to form a government, and then with senior members of the Nationalist Party.
 Cook's advice that "only Hughes" was suitable proved decisive in Munro Ferguson recommissioning him as prime minister, rather than another Nationalist like John Forrest.